Skip to main content

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with the task of Eating SOME of the time.

-• Eats independently but doing so results in a significant, negative health outcome and another person should be present to help with the task of Eating SOME of the time.
+• Doing so results in a significant, negative health outcome and another person should be present to help with the task of Eating SOME of the time.

-• Eats independently but requires assistance to put on or remove a splint (or other device such as a universal cuff) with which the person can then hold a utensil and independently feed him or herself.
+• Requires assistance to put on or remove a splint (or other device such as a universal cuff) with which the person can then hold a utensil and independently feed themselves.

-• Is fed via tube feedings or total parenteral nutrition (TPN) and requires assistance from another person to complete the task of Eating SOME of the time.
-Also, see Module 7.23 Tube Feedings and Module 7.20 TPN.
+• Is fed via TPN or tube feedings and requires assistance from another person to complete the task SOME of the time.
+Review Module 7.20 TPN or Module 7.23 Tube Feedings.

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Eats independently but, due to a cognitive impairment, requires cueing to eat throughout the task of Eating.
+• Due to a cognitive impairment, requires cueing to eat throughout the task of Eating.

-• Is fed via tube feedings or total parenteral nutrition (TPN) and he or she requires assistance from another person to complete the task ALL of the time.
-Also, see Module 7.23 Tube Feedings and Module 7.20 TPN.
+• Is fed via TPN or tube feedings and they require assistance from another person to complete the task ALL of the time.
+Review Module 7.20 TPN or Module 7.23 Tube Feedings.

 • Has Prader-Willi syndrome.